felipe-softwaredev/help_desk/README.md

 ### Database

 This application was developed using PostgreSQL database.
 To connect to the database, you'll need to create a [Sequelize](https://sequelize.org/docs/v6/getting-started/) instance.
-This can be achieved by renaming the .env-example file in the server directory to.env.
+This can be achieved by renaming the .env-example file in the server directory to .env.
 Provide the connection parameters within each variable of the .env file.
 The config.js file, located in server/config, will read these variables and construct the Sequelize URI for you.

 Database variables: POSTGRES_URL; POSTGRES_USER; POSTGRES_HOST; POSTGRES_PASSWORD; POSTGRES_DATABASE

 ### JWT Secret Key

-After renaming the aforementioned .env file, assign a value to the SECRET_KEY variable, which JWT will use to sign the token generated.
+After renaming the aforementioned .env file, assign a value to the SECRET_KEY variable.
+JWT will use this variable to sign the token generated.

 ### Front-end API class

-The frontend interacts with the backend server through the wrapper class API located in client/src/helpers/GameAPI.js
+The frontend interacts with the backend server through the wrapper class API located in client/src/helpers/api.js

 Rename the second .env-example file located in the client directory to.env and define the base application URL to the variable REACT_APP_API_URL